 Email the authors or create an email template to send to all relevant legislators.

-The California Assembly Committee on Emergency Management has put forward legislation to expand oversight of the state's comprehensive wildfire mitigation program by adding the Department of Insurance to its governing board.
-The measure builds upon an existing joint powers agreement between the Office of Emergency Services and the Department of Forestry and Fire Protection that coordinates structure hardening initiatives and vegetation management activities.
+The California Assembly Committee on Emergency Management proposes adding the Department of Insurance to the state's comprehensive wildfire mitigation program board, which currently operates as a partnership between the Office of Emergency Services and the Department of Forestry and Fire Protection.

 Ayes | Noes | NVR | Total | Result |